Enucatl/protonmail-bridge-docker/README.md

 - Run Bridge noninteractively in steady state, while keeping `init` interactive.
 - Minimize the runtime image by shipping only the headless Bridge binary plus required runtime dependencies.
-- Reduce the image from roughly 194 MB to roughly 130 MB by removing the GUI launcher and `vault-editor`, stripping the shipped binary, and using a slimmer runtime base image.
+- Reduce the image from 194 MB by removing the GUI launcher and `vault-editor`, stripping the shipped binary, and using a slimmer runtime base image.
 - Harden the default runtime by dropping Linux capabilities and enabling `no-new-privileges`.
 - Keep `pass` and GPG in the image intentionally: we checked the upstream Linux keychain code and `pass` is still the most practical self-contained backend for a container.
 - Keep `socat` intentionally: Bridge is still hardcoded to listen on `127.0.0.1`, so the container needs a forwarding shim to expose IMAP and SMTP externally.